material-components/material-components-ios/contributing/releasing.md

 ~~Generate the API diff using scripts/release/api_diff:~~

 **The api_diff script is broken.
-Manually generate the API diff using scripts/release/diff as noted above and continue to the next step, Commit the changes.**
+Manually generate the API diff using scripts/release/diff as noted above and continue to the next step, Commit the changes. - Mar.28,2017 (ianegordon)**

     scripts/release/api_diff